hdavid/VCVRack-Holon.ist/README.md

 Pantry is a Dual CV/Gate Recorder/Looper.

-Features :
+Features:
-- Dual Channel
+- Dual Channel.
-- CV and Gate
+- CV and Gate Recording.
-- Record: full loop length when CV rised or button is pressed
+- Record: Full loop length with CV or when the button is pressed.
-- Overdub: record or record while CV/button is held
+- Overdub: Record while CV/button is held.
-- Length from 1 to 32 with CV
+- Pattern Length from 1 to 32 using CV.
-- Shifting with CV control
+- CV control of Pattern Shift.

 ## Swiss Cheese Knife

 ![SwissCheeseKnife](https://raw.githubusercontent.com/hdavid/VCVRack-Holon.ist/master/screencaps/SwissCheeseKnife.png)

-SwissCheeseKnife is a Quad utility module with a twist.
+SwissCheeseKnife is a quad utility module with a twist.

 ### Inverter
 Inverts input signal.